MarvellEmbeddedProcessors/dao/doc/guides/applications/secgw-graph.rst

 Setup huge pages for DPDK application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Setup enough hugepages and a mount point for the same in order for the dpdk-secgw-graph application
+Setup enough hugepages and a mount point for the same in order for the dao-secgw-graph application
 to run.

 Bind required RPM VF's to vfio-pci